Key takeaways

 2. Walkability

 Walkability and urban density are closely related.
-The denser a city is, the more walkable it is because all of the services a resident might need will be concentrated close together.
+The denser a city is, the more walkable it is, because all the services a resident might need are concentrated close together.
 In a walkable city, instead of driving to a grocery store or a friend’s house, people just walk a few blocks.

 Walkability isn’t just a measure of how easy it is for a person to access their immediate neighborhood.
-It’s also a measure of how easy it is for a person to get across town or across their city without having to use a car.
-So, public transit like bus stops or subway stations also contribute to increasing an area’s walkability.
+It’s also a measure of how easy it is for a person to get across town or across their city without a car.
+So, public transit, like bus stops or subway stations, also contributes to increasing an area’s walkability.

 3. Sustainability

 Sustainability is the measure of how many resources a property uses during its construction and while it’s occupied.
-Properties that are more sustainable cut down on the number of resources they use, like electricity or water.
+More sustainable properties use fewer resources, such as electricity and water.
 They also source their energy from renewable sources, like wind or solar power.

 You can look at sustainability from a neighborhood- or city-wide perspective.
 In those cases, local parks are a great driver of sustainability, increasing biodiversity in an area while cleaning the air with their trees.

 Additionally, parks give city residents a change of pace from their urban surroundings.
-And by giving people a place to relax and play in an urban context, parks are a welcome addition to a sustainable built environment.
+By providing people with a place to relax and play in an urban context, parks are a welcome addition to a sustainable built environment.

 What is the impact of the built environment?

-The built environment can be defined as any place, indoor or outdoor, where people have had a hand in construction or landscaping.
+The built environment is any place, indoor or outdoor, where people have had a hand in construction or landscaping.
 As a result, even people in rural areas spend a lot of their time in built environments.

 A sustainable, thoughtfully developed built environment impacts the planet by reducing resource usage and dependency.
 It can lead to cleaner air and healthier ecosystems.

 A well-built environment also affects people in various ways.
-It simplifies various day-to-day activities, which can boost people’s overall happiness.
-It can also encourage a more active lifestyle to provide physical benefits, too.
+It simplifies various day-to-day activities, thereby boosting people’s overall happiness.
+It can also encourage a more active lifestyle, providing physical benefits.

 But today’s residents react to the built environment in sometimes unexpected ways.
 Younger generations prioritize different things than previous generations, influenced by the problems and inefficiencies of today’s built environment.
-For example, car usage among Gen Z and millennials is decreasing at a high rate.
+For example, car usage among Gen Z and millennials is declining rapidly.

-Additionally, young people today are more likely to seek out city life, while also prioritizing technology and expecting it to be incorporated in the places they live and work.
+Additionally, young people today are more likely to seek city life while also prioritizing technology and expecting it to be incorporated into the places they live and work.
 As a result, smart city growth is booming.
 Forward-thinking urban planners and developers are finding new ways to simplify city life with technology.

 Younger generations & the built environment